Reuben is a C-Level professional with executive management experience in the consulting, technology and gaming sectors.

-Kaylie Chetcuti joined the firm in 2018 as a legal trainee, after she graduated with a Bachelor of Laws from the University of Malta.
+Kaylie Chetcuti joined as a legal trainee in 2018, after she graduated with a Bachelor of Laws from the University of Malta.
 She is currently reading for a Masters’ Degree in Advocacy.

 Her main areas of practice with the firm concern data protection, company law and citizenship and residence.